Effect of geometry on the dewetting of granular chains by evaporation: Introduction

-Water evaporation out of porous media is a physical process of technological and scientific importance.
-In particular, it is known to affect mechanical and biological properties of soil.
-Thus, understanding its mechanism is of primary significance in hydrology~\cite{Lehmann08}.
-Previous studies~\cite{Lehmann08, Shokri08, Yiotis12b, Prat99} have tackled the challenge of predicting the evaporation rate and drying behavior out of a porous medium.
-More recent studies~\cite{Dreyfus14} have used evaporation rates to analytically predict the lifetime of plant.
-It is now well-established that the evaporation rate is intricately related to a so-called Partially Saturated Zone (PSZ), which is a mixture of air and liquid that forms beneath the surface.
+Water evaporation out of porous media affects mechanical and biological properties of soil and understanding its mechanism is significant in hydrology~\cite{Lehmann08}.
+Previous studies~\cite{Lehmann08, Shokri08, Yiotis12b, Prat99} have tackled the challenge of predicting the evaporation rates and drying phenomenon.
+Some studies~\cite{Dreyfus14} have used coupled evapotranspiration (combined effects of evaporation from porous media and transpiration from leaves) rates to predict the total amount of water lost in porous media in the presence of root systems.
+It is now well-established that the evaporation rate is intricately related to a so-called Partially Saturated Zone (PSZ)~\cite{Cejas17} or vadose zone, which is an air-liquid mixture that forms beneath the surface and made of connected liquid films and disconnected droplets~\cite{Cejas17, Shokri09}.
 However, what affects the organization and geometrical characteristics of this layer is still under debate~\cite{Prat02, Prat07}.